SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/19 - Installing and Importing Libraries.md

 print(pi)
 ```

-In this case:

-* You do not use `math.` before the function
-* Only the imported names are available
+In this case you do not need to use `math` as a prefix for functions.
+You also only have access to `sqrt()` and `pi`, but not any other functions or variables from the `math` module.

 This can make code cleaner, but it is less obvious where functions come from.